Eco-friendly, no burning, no ashtray, no horrible smell and no air pollutants

 DC 4.2V 420mA

-In the United States, people under 21 years old can’t use an e-cigarette.
+In the United States, people under 21 years old cannot use an e-cigarette.

 Electronic Cigarettes can’t be available for Spain and Brazil.